adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 - Average demand at this geohash at the same period of the same weekday over the past 2 weeks

 Furthermore, to leverage such long-term information of the region that a point falls in, three other sets of features are generated.
-- Long-term features for corresponding Region (Big)
+- Long-term features for corresponding Region-Big
-- Long-term features for correposnding Region (Medium)
+- Long-term features for correposnding Region-Medium
-- Long-term features for correponding Region (Small)
+- Long-term features for correponding Region-Small

 ### 3) Short-term Historical Features
 Although long-term demands highlight the periodicity of demand at a point, the actual demand is highly dependent on the real-time, i.e. short-term, conditions.
 For example, a point may experience higher demand for Grab vehicles over certain consecutive time periods because an ad-hoc event, e.g. Coldplay concert, just ended a while ago.
 As such, the short-term demand information over the past few periods is leveraged to capture such information, through the use of the following features.